NativeScript/docs-v7/start/ns-setup-installer.md

 ![](../img/start/installer-015.png "Android SDK version")

-If Android SDK is not detected an information about what version will be installed and how much download and installation space it requires is shown.
+If an Android SDK is not detected, information about what version will be installed and how much download and installation space it requires is shown.

-Whether Android SDK is installed or not, the following setup actions are available:
+Whether the Android SDK is installed or not, the following setup actions are available:

 - &quot;Set ANDROID\_HOME environment variable&quot; – visible only if the ANDROID\_HOME variable is not set or set and not valid
 - &quot;Update SDK features&quot; – always visible.
 Use this option is your SDK is not up-to-date with the latest SDK features.
 If the installed SDK is regulary updated